shioneto/Autoaim-machine-using-Arduino-Servo-and-OpenCv/README.md

-In this project, I used the image detection program OpenCV and Arduino to detect my face and automatically track and aim.
-Two servos were connected to the system, with face detection handled by the camera.
+In this project, I used OpenCV and Arduino to detect my face and automatically control servo motors for tracking.
+Two servos were connected to the system, and face detection was handled by the camera.
 The coordinates were sent to the Arduino via USB, which controlled the servos.
+I used the Python libraries cv2 and pyserial for image processing and USB communication.
 To complete this project, I used the Python libraries cv2 and pyserial (for USB communication).

 If you want to learn more about opencv this is the video that I learned from: https://youtube.com/playlist?list=PLzMcBGfZo4-lUA8uGjeXhBUUzPYc6vZRn&si=GuLHbswOZBzFM5Ea